NLnetLabs/krill-manual/source/install-and-run.rst

 ``apt``, ``apt-get`` and ``dpkg`` commands as usual.

 Unlike with installing with Cargo there is no need to have Rust or a C toolchain installed.
-Additionally, the packages come with systemd service file to easily start and stop the Krill daemon.
+Additionally, the packages come with a systemd service file to easily start and stop the Krill daemon.

 ..
 Note:: For the oldest platforms, Ubuntu 16.04 LTS and Debian 9, the packaged